-The 2014 Nissan Leaf ranks 9 out of 14 Upscale Small Cars.
+The 2015 Nissan Leaf ranks 13 out of 41 Affordable Small Cars.
 This ranking is based on our analysis of published reviews and test drives of the Nissan Leaf, as well as reliability and safety data.

-The Leaf is powered by an electric motor that test drivers say provides strong initial acceleration and adequate power at highway speeds.
+The Nissan Leaf is powered by an electric motor that some test drivers say provides strong initial acceleration and adequate power on the highway.
+However, others mention that the 2015 Leaf could use more passing power at higher speeds.
 Critics appreciate that the Leaf is very smooth and virtually silent at speed.
 The EPA reports that the Leaf gets 126/101 mpg-equivalent city/highway, which is good for an electric car.
-The Leaf can travel 84 miles on a fully charged battery, though plug-in hybrids like the Chevrolet Volt have gas engines that extend the driving range.
-Reviewers report that the Leaf has an agile ride and communicative steering and say it feels stable while cornering.
+The Leaf can travel 84 miles on a fully charged battery, and some critics note that the Leaf’s driving range may limit its appeal to some shoppers.
+Reviewers report that the Leaf has an agile ride, communicative steering and feels stable while cornering.
 Critics add that the Leaf’s firm brake pedal provides excellent feedback.

-Auto writers appreciate the 2014 Nissan Leaf’s modern interior design, though some say the Leaf’s interior materials include a fair amount of unimpressive plastics.
+Auto writers like the 2015 Nissan Leaf’s modern interior design, though some say the Leaf’s interior materials include a fair amount of unimpressive plastics.
 The automotive press notes that the Leaf’s cabin feels open and offers excellent visibility.
-Test drivers think the front seats are comfortable, and a few add that the rear seats are more spacious than those in many compact cars.
+Test drivers think the front seats are roomy, and a few add that the rear seats are more spacious than those in many compact cars.
 The Leaf’s cargo space is good for an electric car.
-Standard features on the 2014 Nissan Leaf include Bluetooth, automatic climate control, a four-speaker audio system, satellite radio, a USB port and a rearview camera.
-Optional features include navigation, a seven-speaker Bose audio system, Pandora Internet radio capability and Nissan’s Around View Monitor, which uses multiple cameras to give a 360-degree view around the vehicle when parking.
+Standard features on the 2015 Nissan Leaf include Bluetooth, automatic climate control, satellite radio, a USB port and a rearview camera.
+Optional features include navigation, a seven-speaker Bose audio system and Nissan’s Around View Monitor, which uses multiple cameras to give a 360-degree view around the vehicle when parking.

-- "The 2014 Nissan Leaf has all the ingredients to satisfy environmentalists, technophiles and any forward-thinking consumer looking to cut back on high fuel bills." -- AutoTrader
+- "The 2015 Nissan Leaf possesses everything necessary to placate environmentalists, technophiles and any forward-thinking consumers looking to cut back on high fuel bills." -- AutoTrader

-- "Though there are more choices than ever for an electric vehicle, the pioneering Nissan Leaf continues to be a top pick for an EV." -- Edmunds
+- "Overall, we think the pioneering Leaf continues to be a great choice and a good value for an EV." -- Edmunds

 Other Cars to Consider

-The 2014 Nissan Leaf is a five-seat, front-wheel-drive hatchback that is powered by an electric motor.
-The Leaf comes in three trims: S, SV and SL.
-The Leaf’s driving range increased by 9 miles for 2014 because of a change in the way the EPA calculates it.
+The 2015 Nissan Leaf is a five-seat, front-wheel drive hatchback that is powered by an electric motor.
+It comes in S, SV and SL trims.
 The Leaf hasn’t been fully redesigned since its debut in the 2011 model year.
-As a result, this overview uses applicable research and reviews from the 2011 through 2014 model years.
+As a result, this overview uses applicable research and reviews from the 2011 through 2015 model years.